Taliban cling to pockets of Afghan city after assault

-KABUL, Afghanistan (AP) — Afghan forces are battling the Taliban in parts of Ghazni a day after the insurgents launched a multi-pronged assault on the eastern city.
+KABUL, Afghanistan (AP) — Afghan forces were still battling the Taliban in parts of Ghazni on Saturday, a day after the insurgents launched a multi-pronged assault on the eastern city.

-Interior Ministry spokesman Najib Danish says at least 25 security forces have been killed and wounded since the assault began, and that a local reporter was killed.
-It was unclear how many other civilians had been killed or wounded.
+Interior Ministry spokesman Najib Danish said at least 25 security forces have been killed and wounded since the assault began early Friday, and that a local reporter was killed.
+It was unclear how many other civilians had been killed or wounded during the attack.
+Danish said more than 150 insurgents have been killed or wounded.

-Danish says more than 150 insurgents have been killed or wounded since the assault began early Friday.
+He said that although the fighting was still underway, “the situation is under control and there isn’t any serious threat.”

-Taliban spokesman Zabihullah Mujahid claimed the insurgents had seized parts of the city.
+“Any threat which could cause the fall of the city has been eliminated,” he added.

 Most Read Nation & World Stories